 Avoid fire hazards.
 Do not paint or store solvent-based paint, thinners, or strippers near any heat source such as a water heater or fireplace.
 Never smoke while painting.
 Don’t use a heat gun indoors.
 If you use one outdoors, be sure you have a fire extinguisher handy.

-If rags have alkyd paint or thinner on them, leave them to dry outside to avoid any chance of spontaneous combustion.
+If rags have alkyd paint or thinner on them, leave them to dry outside on a non-combustible surface to avoid any chance of spontaneous combustion.
 Choose an area inaccessible to children and pets, and when they are thoroughly dry, take them to a toxic-waste dump site.

 Avoid falls.
 Again, use ladders properly.
 We can’t state this enough!